 First-time moms-to-be (bless their hearts) have very little idea what they’re doing.
 So it’s only natural that as their pregnancy unfolds before them, we help provide the best possible start by equipping them with an arsenal of stuff via the tradition that every pregnant woman looks forward to: the baby shower.

-That’s all fine and dandy, but what happens years later when those newborns cross the confusing threshold into preteen territory?
+That’s all fine and dandy, but what happens years later when those newborns cross the confusing threshold into tween territory?
 One would think that after a decade of parenting, we’d have it figured out.
 But no. Because almost as soon as their age hits double digits, there are weird hormonal and behavioral changes that leave moms scratching their heads.
 It leaves us just as clueless as we were when our “babies” were still cute and sweet — not these newly gangly, sassy-tongued, eye-rolling creatures slouching around the house.

 Wouldn’t it be nice to make “post-baby” showers a thing to show (and receive) some much-needed support during this weird transition into teendom?
 I can think of all kinds of appropriate gifts.
 For example…

 They may not shit themselves any more — thank goodness — but that’s pretty much the only advantage preteens have over infants, smell-wise.
 Ripening pits and foot stank become an issue.
 Like the sweetly scented baby powders and shampoos we give at regular showers, a gift of hygiene staples would be much-appreciated by everyone within sniffing distance.
+(Except for body sprays, which will almost certainly be abused in an attempt to cover up the funk without actually having to bathe.)

 Grocery Store Gift Cards

 New moms get all kinds of help feeding their babies: formula coupons, fancy breast pumps with all the supplies, nursing pillows, state-of-the-art bottles.
-But preteen moms are the ones who really need the feeding assistance because suddenly the kid who’s been living on crumbs and oxygen for 10 or 11 years is now inhaling the contents of the entire pantry before you can finish unloading the groceries.
+But preteen moms are the ones who really need the feeding assistance, because suddenly the kid who’s been living on crumbs and oxygen for 10 or 11 years is now inhaling the contents of the entire pantry before you can finish unloading the groceries.
 A certificate for food would be an awesome gift for a mom whose food bill is so high she’s contemplating a second mortgage.

 What do almost all expectant mothers have in common?
 Stacks of books on how to care for their new babies.
 But as the kids reach this mysterious new age, there’s just as much to learn — which is why books with titles like What to Expect When You’re Suddenly “Unfair” and “Embarrassing” and Who Are You and What Have You Done With My Sweet Child? would be welcome additions to any preteen parent’s nightstand.